eddiepullen/devops_challenge/README.md

 ```

 - The above way of storing variables separate from the [variables.tf](https://github.com/edwardpullen/devops_challenge/tree/main/infrastructure/variables.tf) file allows for easy deployment if you where \
-  to deploy another environment like staging or production.
+  to deploy another environment like development or staging.

-## How the Deployment process works
+## How the deployment process works

 1. Clone the repository to your local machine
 2. You will need to build and push the images to ECR